 Where to Stay

-Where else but the Le Westminster?
-Built in the local Art Deco Style and names after the Duchess of Westminster, this large red-brick grande dame of a hotel has been the heart of Le Touquet since it opened its illustrious doors in 1928.
+Where else but at the Le Westminster?
+Built in the local Art Deco Style and named after the Duchess of Westminster, this large red-brick grande dame of a hotel has been the heart of Le Touquet since it opened its illustrious doors in 1928.
+And it has now been refurbished to its past elegance.

 Ave du Verger